bluebanquise/bluebanquise/resources/documentation/monitoring/grafana.rst

 """""""""""""

 This section is where you put Prometheus metric queries.
-See the Prometheus section of the doc for more info about the metrics (functions, different types of variables, show only certain instances) as both tools share the same syntax.
+See the Prometheus section of the documentation for more info about the metrics (functions, different types of variables, show only certain instances) as both tools share the same syntax.